La Salle College: Post-war development

 School recommenced in September 1946.
 By the end of 1949, the Chinese Civil War was coming to an end.
 Most of China was controlled by the Communist government of Mao Zedong and the People's Liberation Army was rapidly advancing southwards towards the Hong Kong border.
 Owing to that threat, the British Army reinforced their garrisons in Hong Kong.
 In need of a hospital, the British Army expropriated the use of the college grounds, originally agreed to be only for 12 to 18 months.
 Meanwhile, the Hong Kong government erected wood hutments on a plot at Perth Street, Ho Man Tin.
-The temporary occupation unfortunately dragged on for 10 years, taking the concerted efforts of the local government, some members of the British Parliament, and the Vatican to finally dislodge the Army in August 1959.
+The temporary occupation dragged on for ten years, taking the concerted efforts of the local government, some members of the British Parliament, and the Vatican to finally dislodge the Army in August 1959.

 Brother Felix was appointed director of the school in 1956 and re-acquired the college buildings from the military authorities on 1 August 1959.
 Student numbers grew steadily, and this led to a separation of primary and secondary divisions.
 La Salle Primary School was founded in 1957 and Brother Henry Pang was appointed its founder and first headmaster.

 In 1964 the La Salle College Evening School was commenced within the main campus building; in 1969 the Evening School was separated and became Chan Sui Ki (La Salle) College in Ho Man Tin.
 The decision was taken by the Brothers, headed by the then Brother Director, Brother Raphael Egan, in 1977 to undertake the replacement of the ageing building.
 While classes were continuing, a portion of the school grounds were used to erect a new building.
-The project was funded via the sale of approximately one-third of the school grounds to Cheung Kong Holdings, owned by Li Ka Shing.
+The project was funded via the sale of approximately one-third of the school grounds to Cheung Kong Holdings, owned by Li Ka-shing.
 The Governor of Hong Kong, Sir Murray MacLehose, officially opened the new school building on 19 February 1982, in its Golden Jubilee year.

 Admission

-75% of La Salle College's total Form 1 intake is from its feeder school, La Salle Primary School, with 25% from other primary schools.
+A decent amount of La Salle College's total Form 1 intake is from its associated La Salle Primary School, with some from other primary schools.
 Applicants attend interviews in Chinese and English, which are conducted by the supervisor and the principal.
+La Salle College aims to enrol students who demonstrate not only proficient academic performances, but also accomplishments in extracurricular activities and dedication to strong moral conduct.

-Other criteria include applicants' performance in extracurricular activities, awards and certificates, and academic excellence.
-La Salle College applicants may apply to study French as an alternative to Chinese.
+La Salle College applicants may also apply to study French as an alternative to Chinese for non-mandarin or cantonese speakers.